Satyagraha

 “Hate the sin and not the sinner” is a precept which,

-though easy enough to understand is rarely practiced, and that is
+though easy enough to understand is rarely practised, and that is

 why the poison of hatred spreads in the world.’